Monday, December 1, 2025

 Water moving downstream that hits an obstruction and goes around it rather than over it forms an eddy in the space downstream.
 Eddies can form in the middle of the river behind rocks, or on the sides due to changes in the shore line.

 Located between the eddy and the main current is the eddy line.
 Eddy lines vary in size based on the level and speed of the water, and the size of the obstruction causing the eddy.
-Eddies have current that flows opposite of the main flow, but they are usually calmer than the surrounding current making them good places to wait and regroup before the next rapid.
+Eddies have current that flow in the opposite direction of the main flow, but they are usually calmer than the surrounding current making them good places to wait and regroup before the next rapid.

 Pour Overs/Holes

 Water moving downstream that flows over a rock can cause a pour over.
 It resembles a small waterfall and often creates a hole on the downstream side of the rock.
-Holes form when water falls over an obstruction and recirculates (reversing direction on itself) back upstream towards the rock at the surface.
 A hole can be friendly and make for a great surfing spot, or very unfriendly and a place to avoid.

 The nature of a hole depends on the shape of the drop, the depth of the pool below it, and the speed and volume of the current.
 Water falling downstream over an obstacle will push downward until it hits the bottom.
 While the main current is pushing to the river bottom, the surrounding water slides upstream toward the foot of the drop to fill in the depression.
 This is called the backwash.
 Where the current surfaces again is called the boil line.